 Homeostasis is the term for the biological processes by which individual beings and collectives maintain a steady state in their environment, and there is a wide range of morphological and behavioural traits across multiple species that are rooted in their homeostatic behaviours.
 These morphological characteristics are governed by homeostasis and evolutionary developmental processes.
 To examine and reflect on the interrelations of forms, these processes, and behaviours can yield useful strategies for computational urban design methodologies that require significant environmental performance enhancements.

-Homeostatic Urban Morphologies: An Evolutionary Model For Intelligent Urban Proliferation
+Homeostatic Urban Morphologies: An Evolutionary Model to Generate Urban Morphologies With Embedded Homeostatic Behaviours

 PhD.
 By Design | January 2017 to August 2021 | Architectural Association (AA) | London | U.K.